 The amounts, types, and locations of habitat and dust suppression projects would be based on the location and availability of a water supply, suitable soils, and landscape/habitat compatibility.
+To the extent feasible naturally forming wetlands along the exposed lakebed at the outlets of drains and other drainage will be avoided or enhanced.
 Construction of habitat projects would begin in areas of exposed lakebed near water sources and would move downslope as the Sea recedes and more lakebed becomes exposed over time.
 Construction of habitat and dust suppression projects in areas that eventually become exposed lakebed, but are currently under water, would begin when portions of those areas are dry enough to allow equipment access.
 In addition to the aquatic habitat restoration and dust suppression projects, there is one pilot project included in the proposed SSMP Project.
-The Red Hill Bay Project is shown on Figure 2-1 to provide context, but it is not part of the proposed SSMP Project.
+The Red Hill Bay Project is shown on Figure 3-1 to provide context, but it is not part of the proposed SSMP Project.

-To the extent that public amenities do not conflict with the overall purpose and need of the proposed SSMP Project, they may be included in the design of individual projects.
+To the extent that public amenities do not conflict with the overall purpose and need of the proposed SSMP Project, they will be prioritized in the design of individual projects.